-1. Use, Influence or Possession of Drugs/Paraphernalia: A student shall not use or be under the influence of illegal or controlled substances or possess illegal, counterfeit or controlled substances or drug paraphernalia on school property or at a school function.
+- 1. Use, Influence or Possession of Drugs/Paraphernalia: A student shall not use or be under the influence of illegal or controlled substances or possess illegal, counterfeit or controlled substances or drug paraphernalia on school property or at a school function.
 The first violation of this rule will be a Tier I or II infraction with an immediate referral to the Positive Options Program ("POP").
-All subsequent violations (cumulative 6-12 grades) will be a Tier III infraction.

-2. Sale/Distribution (Attempt or Actual): A student shall not distribute, sell, solicit, or attempt to sell, or intend to sell any illegal, counterfeit or controlled substance.
-Possession of individually wrapped packages of a controlled or illegal substance will be considered attempting or intending to sell or distribute.

-Rule 29 WEAPONS AND DANGEROUS OBJECTS (Responsibility/Caring): A student will not possess, handle, transport or use any weapon, object that can be reasonably considered a weapon, dangerous object or substance that could cause harm or irritation to another individual on school property or at any school function.
+Any suspension given under Tier II will be reduced for a student who attends POP.
+All subsequent violations (cumulative 6-12 grades) will be a Tier III infraction. - 2.
+Sale/Distribution (Attempt or Actual): A student shall not distribute, sell, solicit, or attempt to sell, or intend to sell any illegal, counterfeit or controlled substance.
+Possession of individually wrapped packages of a controlled or illegal substance will be considered attempting or intending to sell or distribute. - Rule 29 WEAPONS AND DANGEROUS OBJECTS (Responsibility/Caring): A student will not possess, handle, transport or use any weapon, object that can be reasonably considered a weapon, dangerous object or substance that could cause harm or irritation to another individual on school property or at any school function.
 All items will be confiscated and will not be returned except with the mutual agreement of school and law enforcement.
-This rule does not apply to normal school supplies unless used as a weapon.
+This rule does not apply to school supplies (e.g., pencil, laser pointer) unless used as a weapon.
 Note: any object thrown from a school bus will be treated as a weapon.